 This is just a brief checklist to get you started but the most important thing to bear in mind is that we all need to take action.

 From managers through to the worker on the roof, we are all responsible and we can all make a difference.
 That difference could be saving the life of someone you know.

-Why not conduct our 3 minute Height Safety Health Check to see how healthy your working at heights practices are?
+Why not use our Height Safety Risk Calculator to see how healthy your working at heights practices are?